exaQ-ai/polyadicQML/doc/source/use-cases.rst

 Model training
 --------------

-As in the previous example, we need a |circuitML| and a classifier, which we train with the corresponding dataset.
+As in the previous use case, we need a |circuitML| and a classifier, which we train with the corresponding dataset.

 .. code-block:: python